43615/dcim/README.md

 ### *dc improved: Feature-added rewrite of a 50+ year old RPN calculator/stack machine/programming language*
 This readme is currently incomplete.

 Features present in GNU dc are not listed unless different.
+[Familiarize yourself first.](https://linux.die.net/man/1/dc)

 This is my first real Rust project, please expect low quality and report anything weird.
 Any suggestions are appreciated.